SpinalHDL/VexRiscv/README.md

 #### FullBarrelShifterPlugin

-Implements SLL/SRL/SRA instructions by using an full barrel shifter, so it execute all shifts in a single cycle.
+Implements SLL/SRL/SRA instructions by using a full barrel shifter, so it execute all shifts in a single cycle.

 | Parameters | type | description |
 | ------ | ----------- | ------ |